Is it time to consider alternatives?

 Q: What are interval funds, and what role do they play in the alternative space?

-A: Interval funds, which are like a hybrid of a hedge fund and a mutual fund, are another area of interest; they’ve become the latest buzzword.
-They’re a little bit less liquid than a mutual fund, so you can’t cash out anytime you want, but that also means you may have access to investment strategies that mutual funds can’t invest in.
+A: Interval funds, which are like a hybrid of a hedge fund and a mutual fund, are another area of interest.
+They’ve become the latest buzzword.
+They’re a bit less liquid than a mutual fund, so you can’t cash out anytime you want, but that also means you may have access to investment strategies that mutual funds can’t invest in.
 For example, interval funds are able to invest in illiquid opportunities, which has the potential to enhance returns and yields.